 If your dog is showing any symptoms, it’s important to seek veterinarian care as soon as possible.
 Signs of hookworms in dogs include:

 - Bloody diarrhea

 - Itchy paws

-Since hookworms aren’t visible with the naked eye, a veterinarian must microscopically examine a stool sample.
+Since hookworms aren’t visible to the naked eye, a veterinarian must examine a stool sample microscopically.
 This, and a physical examination of your dog will help your vet determine the best course of treatment.

-Typically, a vet will prescribe an oral dewormer, or anthelmintic.
-They have few side effects, but they only kill the adult hookworms.
-So your vet will probably recommend treating your dog again in 2 to 4 weeks to kill new adults that formed from any surviving larvae.
+Typically, a vet will prescribe an oral dewormer or anthelmintic.
+Dewormer treatments have few side effects, but they only kill adult hookworms.
+So your vet will probably recommend treating your dog again in two to four weeks to kill new adults that form from any surviving larvae.

-If your vet suspects severe, life-threatening anemia, your dog may need a blood transfusion, but this is a fairly rare occurrence.
+If your vet suspects severe, life-threatening anemia, your dog may need a blood transfusion, but this is rare.

 - Give your dog a heartworm preventative chewable tablet every month.
 These medications help prevent heartworms and hookworms.
 Some highly-rated brands include: